Our free membership, business.com+, takes the pain out of choosing new business services.

 What rank-and-yank defenders say

-Welch explained that employee differentiation comes from a place of business transparency and honesty.
-“Unlike ‘rank and yank’ – I hate even using that term – differentiation isn’t about corporate plots, secrecy or purges,” Welch wrote.
+He explained that employee differentiation comes from a place of business transparency and honesty.
+“Unlike ‘rank and yank’ — I hate even using that term — differentiation isn’t about corporate plots, secrecy or purges,” Welch wrote.
 “It’s about building great teams and great companies through consistency, transparency and candor.
 It’s about aligning performance with the organization’s mission and values.
 It’s about making sure that all employees know where they stand.”

 Welch insisted that differentiation, unlike its media portrayal, is a time-proven and successful technique.
-“Differentiation is nuanced, humane, and occasionally complex, and it has been used successfully by companies for decades,” Welch noted.
+“Differentiation is nuanced, humane and occasionally complex, and it has been used successfully by companies for decades,” Welch noted.
 “Maybe that’s not as headline-worthy as you-know-what, but reality rarely is.”

 What rank-and-yank detractors say

-Rank-and-yank detractors say this management practice is outdated and ineffective for the following reasons:
+Rank-and-yank detractors say this management practice is outdated and ineffective for the following reasons.

-• Rank and yank is often mismanaged.
-The idea behind employee rating systems is to purge dead wood and make room for more innovative, motivated workers.
+The idea behind employee rating systems is to identify and eliminate underperforming employees, making room for more innovative and motivated workers.
 However, managers who don’t understand how to be true leaders can easily abuse ranking systems for the following reasons:

 • To make themselves look good (by trying to get the largest percentage of high rankings, regardless of actual merit)